Computing quasiconformal folds: Introduction

 \section{Introduction}

 Modeling the folding phenomena of surfaces, as well as the study of its regular patterns such as mathematical origami, has attracted lots of interests in computer graphics, material design as well as mathematics.
-Recent examples include origamizing surfaces \cite{demaine2017origamizer}, material design with mathematical origami \cite{dudte2016programming}, a FoldSketch system manipulating the folding of clothes \cite{li2018foldsketch}, modeling curved folding surface used in fabrication and architectural design \cite{zhu2013soft, kilian2008curved}, and so on.
-In this paper we propose a new framework to model and study such phenomena from geometric partial differential equations (PDEs) point of view.
-Under this framework, applications such as generating new flat-foldable material prototypes, fold and cusp sculpting on surfaces, reasoning the flat-folded surface with only partial data, become possible.
+Recent examples include origamizing surfaces \cite{demaine2017origamizer}, material design with mathematical origami \cite{dudte2016programming}, a FoldSketch system manipulating the folding of clothes \cite{li2018foldsketch}, modeling curved folding surface used in fabrication and architectural design, see for example \cite{kilian2008curved, zhu2013soft}.
+All these approaches treat a folded surface as an embedded surface in the three dimensional space, with the folding being a property of the embedding, rather than something intrinsic of the surface itself.